 5. Retirement Planning- How you manage your finances in your 20s and 30s is what determines how your life would be post retirement.
 People who are able to retire after 40 are usually the ones who have been managing their finances in a smarter way right from the beginning of their careers.
 Every person dreams to live a financially comfortable life post retirement which makes it necessary to do an advanced retirement planning.
 You should be able to save enough amount of money to provide for your basic needs in your 60s without having to depend on anyone else for the same.

 6. Keep track of your finances- When I first went to college, I was completely used to the habit of keeping a track of where my money was going.
 Every penny spent would be taken note of and cross-checked at the end of the month.
 My Mom used to call me a paranoid for being worried about little expenses but this habit actually helped me learn the art of money management.
 Keeping a track of your finances can go a long way in stabilizing your financial life by creating a sense of self-awareness with regard to your finances.
+You must always use an Expense Tracker, an Income Tracker and a Savings Tracker to be fully aware of your finances at all times.
 Your bills, unplanned expenses and proportion of income that goes into each component of your budget should be tracked by you to help you keep your finances in check.

 7. Write off your debt- Debt repayment should be your number one priority when it comes to setting your financial goals.
 You might, of course, need to make certain small sacrifices in your debt repayment journey but what comes out of it would totally be worth it.